stacks-network/docs/_develop/mining_intro.md

 ![](images/decaying.png)

-This first release of App Mining is uses our first version of our ranking and payout mechanism.
+This first release of App Mining uses the initial version of our ranking and payout mechanism.
 Blockstack has taken care to be thoughtful and fair, but things may change as we learn more and get feedback from the community.
-Please let us know what you think by commenting below or emailing us at <hello@app.co>!
+Please let us know what you think by commenting <a href="https://forum.blockstack.org" target="\_blank">in our forum</a> or by emailing us at <hello@app.co>!